Get E-Book

 }

-That function has no file I/O. It only turns strings into application data.
-That makes it testable without touching process.env.
+That function does no file I/O. It only turns strings into application data.
+That makes it easy to test without touching process.env.

 const config = loadConfig({